 All Technical Committee/Working Group (TC/WG) decisions whether or not to move to the next stage of the development process shall be documented.

 The responsibility of the technical content of a draft standard remains with the Technical Committee/Working Group.
 All final draft Singapore Standards / Technical References should be edited and proof-read prior to publication.
-All intellectual property rights including copyright in any works created by Standards Partners are the property of and belong to SPRING Singapore.
-SPRING Singapore provides editing service on all proposed Singapore Standards / Technical References.
+All intellectual property rights including copyright in any works created by Standards Partners are the property of and belong to Enterprise Singapore.
+Enterprise Singapore provides editing service on all proposed Singapore Standards / Technical References.

 All Singapore Standards which have undergone Stages 1 to 6 and approval by the respective Standards Committee shall be notified in the Government Gazette and printed.
 Technical References are not gazetted as they are only pre-standards.